 What happens after you've told us about a change to your circumstances

 When you've told us about any changes we'll work out if it affects your Housing Benefit and write to you with your new benefit award.

 - how much you've been overpaid

 How to pay us back if you've been overpaid

-If you're still receiving housing benefit we can reduce the amount of benefit we pay you - or your landlord if he receives your housing benefit - until the overpayment is cleared.
+If you still receive Housing Benefit we can reduce the amount we pay you (or your landlord if they receive the payment directly) until the overpayment is cleared.

-If you're not receiving housing benefit we'll send you (or your landlord) an invoice to pay the overpaid amount back.
-If you can't pay the full amount back please contact us to set up a monthly instalment plan.
+If you don't receive Housing Benefit anymore we'll send you (or your landlord) an invoice to pay the overpaid amount back.

 You can pay:

 - by calling our automated payment line on 0845 075 8518

 - by standing order (you'll need to quote your invoice number and date, our council bank account number and the date the instalments are to be paid)